silentoplayz/Windows-Random-Desktop-Wallpaper-Changer/README.md

 Replace `C:\Path\To\Script\Set-RandomWallpaper.ps1` with the full path to where the script is saved and `C:\Path\To\Your\Image\Folder` with the path to your folder containing the images.

+# Reversing Automatic Wallpaper Change Setup
+To revert the changes and stop your wallpaper from changing automatically:

+1. **Open Task Scheduler**.
+2. In the Task Scheduler library, **find the task** named `Random Wallpaper`.
+3. **Right-click** on the task and select **Delete** or **Disable**.
+   - **Delete**: This will completely remove the task from the Task Scheduler.
+   - **Disable**: This will keep the task but stop it from running at startup or log-in.

+After completing these steps, your system will no longer change the wallpaper automatically.

 ## Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check [issues page](<LinkToYourIssuesPage>).